Heptazhou/SDSS-SpecViewer/README.md

 ### Keeping up-to-date

 The `dictionaries.txt` file is the backbone to this tool.
 By running the `update_dictionaries.jl` file, it will look for FITS file(s) (e.g., `spAll-lite-master.fits`) on your local machine and update said dictionary file.
-Runtime was ~50s on AMD Zen 1, or ~30s on AMD Zen 3, FWIW.
+Runtime with 1 input file was ~50s on AMD Zen 1, or ~30s on AMD Zen 3, FWIW.
 The file provided here is up-to-date for BHM targets ***for GOOD fields ONLY*** ~~as of 2024-04-30~~.

 To update `dictionaries.txt`, install the latest version of [Julia](https://julialang.org/), and set environment variable `JULIA_NUM_THREADS=auto` so you can omit the `-t auto` argument ([read more](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads)).

-Then, having the FITS files or archive files (each archive should contain only one FITS file, and would be used only if the filename to be extracted does not exist) accessible in the same directory (either copies or via symbolic links), run:
+Then, having the FITS files or archive files (each archive should contain only one FITS file, and would be used only if the filename to be extracted does not exist) accessible in the same directory (either hard copies or via symbolic links), run:
 ```shell
 julia --project -t auto update_dictionaries.jl
 ```